akaliutau/ai-salad/README.md

 Heuristics provide the strategy.
 Datasets provide the compounding effect.

-The destination is a self-improving loop for code intelligence.
+The destination is a self-improving loop eventually giving coding models the superhuman abilities in CS tasks